hbctraining/Training-modules/Intermediate_shell/lessons/vim.md

 ### Command-line text editors

 But what if we need **a text editor that functions from the command line interface**?
 If we are working on remote computer (i.e. high-performance compute environments) we don't have access to a GUI and so we need to use **Command-line editors** to create, modify and save files.
 When using these types of editors, you cannot 'point-and-click', you must navigate the interface using only the keyboard.

 Some popular command-line editors include [nano](http://www.nano-editor.org/), [Emacs](http://www.gnu.org/software/emacs/) or [Vim](http://www.vim.org/).
 These editors are available by default on any shell environment, including on high-performance compute environments (local or cloud).

 ### Introduction to Vim

-Today, we are going to introduce a text editor called 'Vim'.
-Vim is a very powerful text editor with extensive text editing options.
-However, in this introduction we are going to focus on exploring some of the more basic functions.
+Today, we are going to introduce the text editor 'vim'.
+It is a powerful text editor with extensive text editing options; however, in this introduction we are going to focus on exploring some of the more basic functions.
 We hope that after this introduction you will become more comfortable using it and will explore the advanced functionality as needed.

 To help you remember some of the keyboard shortcuts that are introduced below and to allow you to explore additional functionality on your own, we have compiled [a cheatsheet](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/resources/VI_CommandReference.pdf).

-### Vim Interface
+#### Vim Interface

 You can create a document by calling a text editor and providing the name of the document you wish to create.
 Change directories to the `unix_lesson/other` folder and create a document using `vim` entitled `draft.txt`: